molgenis/molgenis-emx2/docs/molgenis/user_scripts_jobs.md

 # Scripts and Jobs

 In the 'tasks' menu item (also available via http://servername/apps/tasks) you can define scripts and view jobs.
+Under the hood, in ADMIN database suitable tables for Scripts and Jobs

 ## Scripts